 This waiver does not depend upon the cost or non-availability of U.S. products.
-This waiver action permits the use of non-domestic items in such projects that may otherwise be prohibited under BIL section 70914.
-The SRF programs have existing domestic preference requirements for SRF projects under CWA Section 608 and SDWA Section 1452(a)(4) (American Iron and Steel requirements) to install iron and steel products that are produced in the United States.
+This waiver action permits the use of non-domestic items in such projects that may otherwise be prohibited under BIL Section 70914.
+The SRF programs have existing domestic preference requirements for SRF projects under CWA Section 608 and SDWA Section 1452(a)(4) (AIS requirements) to install iron and steel products that are produced in the United States.
 This program waiver does not waive the iron and steel requirements under BABA.
 Sections 70917(a) and (b) of BIL provide a savings provision for existing statutory requirements that meet or exceed BABA requirements.
-The statutory American Iron and Steel requirements have previously applied to SRF-funded projects and will continue to do as part of BABA requirements.
-Products covered under the American Iron and Steel requirements are primarily iron and steel (i.e., greater than 50 percent iron or steel by material costs), permanently incorporated into the project, and are limited to:
+The statutory AIS requirements have previously applied to SRF-funded projects and will continue to do as part of BABA requirements.
+Products covered under the AIS requirements are primarily iron and steel (i.e., greater than 50 percent iron or steel by material costs), permanently incorporated into the project, and are limited to:

-- Lined or unlined pipes and fittings - Manhole covers and other municipal castings
+- Lined or unlined pipes and fittings

+- Manhole covers and other municipal castings

 - Hydrants

 - Tanks

 - Flanges

 - Pipe clamps and restraints

 - Valves

 - Structural steel

 - Reinforced precast concrete

 - Construction materials

-These listed products are identified by Congress within the American Iron and Steel statute as commonly used iron and steel products in water infrastructure projects.
-Based on eight successful years of American Iron and Steel implementation, the EPA expects that projects subject to this waiver will obtain the majority of their iron and steel products from domestic sources.
+These listed products are identified by Congress within the AIS statute as commonly used iron and steel products in water infrastructure projects.
+Based on eight successful years of AIS implementation, EPA expects that projects subject to this waiver will obtain the majority of their iron and steel products from domestic sources.

-Conditional, Targeted and Time-Limited
+Conditional and Target-Limited

 This waiver covers projects that have initiated design planning prior to May 14, 2022, the statutory effective date of the BABA requirements.
-For purposes of this waiver, "initiated project design planning" means documentable efforts made by an assistance recipient to evaluate and identify both technologically and financially viable options for capital improvement projects.
+For purposes of this waiver, "initiated project design planning" means documentable efforts made by an SRF assistance recipient to evaluate and identify both technologically and financially viable options for capital improvement projects.
 These efforts typically start with prepared technical documents describing professional engineering designs.
 Because the SRF programs are pass-through programs operated through state funding authorities, the state programs will be responsible for assessing and documenting the design status of projects relative to this waiver.
-For all other water infrastructure projects subject to the SRF requirements, the EPA project officer will be responsible for assessing and documenting the design status of projects relative to this waiver.
-The EPA places the following conditions (for state programs and/or project officers) implementing this BABA waiver for manufactured products and construction materials:
+EPA places the following conditions for state programs implementing this waiver: